LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 ### E11 SA1

 Please talk to your teacher about how many materials you will be provided with.
-There are two possible scenarios:
+There are three possible scenarios:

-- a single material and your task will be to use it to formulate one argument, so you will only write one body paragraph
+- You will get a single material, and your task will be to use it to formulate one argument, so you will only write one body paragraph
-- two materials and you will be required to present two arguments (i.e. write two body paragraphs)
+- You will get two materials, and you will be required to present two arguments (i.e. write two short body paragraphs)
+- You will get two materials, but part of the essay (for example one body paragraph will already be written out for you, using one of the materials.
+You will have to finish the essay using the material that has not been used yet.

 I advise against using the main idea of a material for your essay hook because you do not want to answer the essay question before you have asked it.